Empirical Design in Reinforcement Learning: Observational experiments

 In many cases we may not be confident that our performance distribution is Gaussian, or we might even believe it is not Gaussian.
 In that setting, a natural alternative to the Student's t confidence interval is to use bootstrap-based statistics to generate confidence intervals.
-The bootstrap procedure is simple.
-As before, we get $\numest$ measures of performance for an algorithm, using $\numest$ random seeds.
+The bootstrap procedure is simple, but not the same as boostrapping in TD learning.
+As before, we get $\numest$ measures of performance for an algorithm, one for each of the $\numest$ random seeds.
 We then generate a new dataset by resampling $\numest$ values from the original dataset \emph{with replacement}.
 Finally, we repeat this resampling procedure for a total of $\numrepeats$ times, with $\numrepeats$ usually very large (e.g. $\numrepeats = 10,000$).
-For each of these new datasets, we compute the statistic of interest (e.g. the mean) then measure the variability of that statistic over all of the $\numrepeats$ datasets.
+For each of these new datasets, we compute the statistic of interest (e.g. the mean) then measure the variability of that statistic over all $\numrepeats$ datasets.
 To create a 95\% confidence interval, we report the $0.025$ percentile of the estimated statistic over all $\numrepeats$ estimates as a lower-bound and the $0.975$ percentile as an upper-bound.

 A major advantage of bootstrap-based methods is that they often require very few assumptions about the underlying data.
 This advantage comes at a cost, however, because bootstrap methods generally require more data points to provide tight confidence intervals.
 For this reason, our recommendation is to default to bootstrap-based methods for most comparisons, but to check the underlying distributions to see if more powerful methods---such as Student t-distribution confidence intervals---can apply without breaking assumptions.
 We visualize the bootstrap confidence interval using the above procedure in Figure \ref{fig_maze_ci_three}.